 Conditions of Award

-The research project selected for the Library Prize will be displayed in the Consortium Library Institutional Repository UAA ScholarWorks.
+The research project selected for the Consortium Library Award for Undergraduate Research will be displayed in the Consortium Library Institutional Repository UAA ScholarWorks.
 The student honored by the award must give an oral presentation describing his or her work at the Undergraduate Research Symposium and submit a one-page essay describing the impact of the undergraduate research process upon their academic experience, and a one paragraph abstract describing the project for the Symposium Proceedings.

 Visit the Success Stories Website to see previous winners of the award.